A Bootstrap Multigrid Eigensolver: A two-grid eigensolver

 Applying the discrete inf-sup stability estimate in Lemma \ref{lem:infsup}, we have

 By the triangle inequality and the a priori estimate from Lemma \ref{lem:apriori}, we have

-The proof of the second estimate is done by restricting the true eigenfunction $u\in M(\lambda)$ with its continuous mapping $\bar{u}$ to the discrete surface $\G_h$ or $\G_H$, and using the geometric error estimate in Lemma \ref{lem:lift}:
+Now we restrict the true eigenfunction $u\in M(\lambda)$ with its continuous mapping $\bar{u}$ to the discrete surface $\G_h$ or $\G_H$, and use the definition of $\eta(\cdot)$, the direct solve achieving the best approximation (Lemma \ref{lem:apriori}), together with the geometric error (Lemma \ref{lem:lift}):